gyanprayaga/DocStamper/README.md

 ## Usage

 ### Configuration

 Make sure to modify the `settings.py` with the corresponding values.
 Here are the settings you'll want to change:

 - `INPUT_DIRECTORY`: Set this to directory where your files are kept
 - `OUTPUT_DIRECTORY`: Set this to the directory where the bundles should be output
 - `FILE_TO_BUNDLE_MAP`: Configure how you want each file to mapped from your file system into the bundle

+### Load files

+The load files are created in two formats: OPT and DAT.

+The Concordance DAT format used in the DAT file follows a similar schema to a CSV file but instead of using comma delimiters, it uses the registered trademark symbol.
+This is to avoid confusion when there are quotes in the actual content.

+Concordance Load File:

+---

+A text-delimited file ending with the file extension DAT.
+The Concordance load file references one document per line, and includes document metadata.

+Opticon Cross-Reference File:

+---

+A text-delimited file ending with the extension OPT.
+The Opticon cross-reference file references one Bates number per line.

 ### Running